 A Few Things to Keep in Mind

-Campus Federal will never contact you via text message, email or phone to ask for your account number, password or PIN number.
+Campus Federal will never request your account number, password or PIN for identity verification by text message, email or phone.
 Please do not give these out.
-Our fraud detection system will use other forms of identity verification.
+Our Fraud Detection Service will use other forms of identity verification.
 If you suspect you have been a victim of identity theft, please contact a Campus Federal representative immediately at 888-769-8841.

 What is Text Message Phishing?